VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 Specifically geared towards Zenbooks with Coffee Lake laptop processors.

 ## Software Compatibility
-As of now, works with Mojave and Catalina. *Big Sur will be added soon.*
+As of now, works with Mojave and above.

-### OpenCore Support (buggy)
+### OpenCore Support
-Added, but trackpad, and Fn keys are not working yet.
-At times will freeze after login.
+Added, but trackpad is not working yet.

-DSDT EFI will work but without battery monitoring.
+DSDT EFI will work but without battery monitoring and Fn Keys.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)